Meet NICOLE, BOARD CERTIFIED ART THERAPIST (ATR-BC), LMFT

 • BFA, School of the Art Institute of Chicago

-• slated B Arch, Virginia Tech
+• Architecture studies, Virginia Tech

 • EMDR Trained, EMDR Institute